addff/2503-ITT440/10% Individual Assignment/M3CS2554A/ROSE SYAIRAH BINTI ZAINOL/README.md

 CLASS       : CDCS2554A

-##**OBJECTIVES**
+## OBJECTIVES
-- To write article related to image processing and computer vision graphics's tools using pyhton
+- To write article related to image processing and computer vision tools using Pyhton
-- To demonstrate application of chosen tools
+- To demonstrate application of the chosen tools

 ## APPLICATION OF YOLO IN PYTHON FOR COMPUTER VISION AND GRAPHICS
 ### 🧠 WHAT IS COMPUTER VISION & GRAPHICS (CVG) ?